 Lyme Disease- Not Just a Rash and a Swollen Knee

 Symptoms of Lyme disease vary for each individual patient, and also vary in intensity over the course of the disease.
-The late stages have been described in studies as being equivalent to having moderate cognitive impairment, combined with a level of physical dysfunction comparable to patients with congestive heart failure; and fatigue comparable to patients with multiple sclerosis.
+The later stages have been described in studies as being equivalent to experiencing moderate cognitive impairment combined with a level of physical dysfunction similar to patients with congestive heart failure, and fatigue comparable to patients with multiple sclerosis.

-On average, patients with chronic Lyme disease had symptoms for 1.2 years before being correctly diagnosed, with some having debilitating symptoms for ten or more years before they received a proper diagnosis.
-At the highest risk of acquiring this serious disease are children, ages 5-14.
+On average, patients with chronic Lyme disease demonstrated symptoms for 1.2 years before being correctly diagnosed, with some patients suffering with debilitating symptoms for ten or more years before receiving a proper diagnosis.
+At the highest risk of acquiring Lyme disease are children.
+In a study of children with Lyme disease, researchers noted that an average of four doctors were seen before a proper diagnosis was made.

-The spirochetes that cause Lyme disease (related to syphilis) have been detected in breast milk, umbilical cords, the uterus, semen, urine, blood, the cervix, tears, the brain, and other body fluids and tissues.
+Studies by an international team of researchers indicates Lyme can be sexually transmitted.
+Spirochetes that cause Lyme disease (related to syphilis) have been detected in breast milk, umbilical cords, the uterus, semen, urine, blood, the cervix, tears, the brain, and other body fluids and tissues.
 Often entire families are found to be infected.
-In a recent study of children with Lyme disease, researchers noted that an average of four doctors were seen before a proper diagnosis was made.

 "The IDSA's 2006 Lyme disease guideline panel undercut its credibility by allowing individuals with financial interests -- in drug companies, Lyme disease diagnostic tests, patents and consulting arrangements with insurance companies -- to exclude divergent medical evidence and opinion.”

 Ticks and The Diseases They Carry